Remembering the men from the Kingsdown and Creekside Cluster

 Offensive operations under these climatic conditions were extremely trying, the deep dugouts often being inches deep in water, and anybody in possession of a concrete German Pill-box was much to be envied.
 Derelict Tanks were to be seen in all direction, and generally the state of the forward areas was anything but pleasant."

-Medal Records shows that Albert Edward Slingsby was awarded the posthumous Victory and British War Medals:-
+Medal Records shows that Albert Edward Slingsby was posthumously awarded the British War and Victory Medals:-

 British War Medal